Mehooz/vision4leg/README.md

 ## Setup

 We assume that you have access to a GPU with CUDA >=9.2 support.
 All dependencies can then be installed with the following commands:

 ```
 pip install -e .
 ```

+## Configuration for enviornments

+#### RL training
+We use config files in folder `config` to configure the parameters of training and enviornment.
+In `config/rl/`, there are three types of config files:
+- `static`: Train in basic plane ground or uneven terrain with static obstacles.
+- `moving`: Train in basic plane ground or uneven terrain with moving obstacles.
+- `challenge`: Some challenging scenarios like mountain, hill, and so on.

+In each folder, we have subfolders for different algorithms:
+- `naive_baseline`: Train a naive baseline policy.
+No frame-extraction, no delay randomization.
+- `frame_extract4`: Train a policy with frame-extraction (k=4 in the MMDR paper).
+No delay randomization.
+- `frame_extract4_fixed_delay`: Train a policy with frame-extraction (k=4 in the MMDR paper) and fixed delay in all episodes.
+- `frame_extract4_random_delay`: Train a policy with frame-extraction (k=4 in the MMDR paper) and random delay in each episodes.
+- `locotransformer`: Train a LocoTransformer policy.
+- `locotransformer_random_delay`: Train a LocoTransformer policy with random delay in each episodes.

+In challeging scenarios, we only put the `baseline` and `locotransformer` folder as config files, since we didn't conduct MMDR experiements on these scenarios.

+#### Visual-MPC Training
+While RL can navigate from proprioception and vision by outputing the joint angles directly, we also provide a visual-MPC training to output the control command (linear and angular velocity).
+See the comparison in Locotransformer paper.

+To reproduce, we use the following config folders:
+- `mpc`: Train a visual-MPC policy with both proprioception and vision as input.
+- `mpc_vision_only`: Train a visual-MPC policy with only vision as input.

+Besides, You can also configurate the network architecture in `config/`.
+We only use PPO for all the experiments, so we didn't put the configuration of other algorithms.
+But users can still use them in `torchrl` library.

 ## Training & Evaluation